-Before assigning team members to tasks, make sure that they’re available in the first place.
+Before assigning team members to tasks, ensure they’re available in the first place.

 Check for the remaining hours under the Team Scheduling module (sidebar menu), right in front of each of their avatar.
 The resource scheduler also accounts for their leave days – the hachured areas – so you know who to rely upon or whether you should bring in additional resources.